forestgrape/coronavirus/index.md

 #### cell entry
 - the virus gets attached to the matching receptor on the target cell mostly via the spike protein
-- fusion of the viral envelope with host cell membranes once [primed]:
+- fusion of the viral envelope with host cell membranes once [primed](#priming):
+    * binding to a receptor on the cell membrane -> cleavage sites are exposed
+    * cleavage through proteases at specific cleavage sites enable a conformation change
-    * initiated by the fusionpeptides of the spike protein
+    * the conformation change presses the fusionpeptides of the spike protein into the cell membrane
-    * which in turn is driven by the conformational energy of the spike protein,
-    * which is released upon cleavage at specific cleavage sites
+    * with the fusion peptides anchored in the cell membrane a further conformation change of the spike protein presses the viral and cell membrane together which can result in membrane fusion.
-- release of genetic material and proteins into the cell
+- release and unpacking of genome and the structural proteins into the cytoplasm
-- once the viral RNA is in the cytoplasm of a cell the [metabolism](#metabolic-phase) can start
+- once the viral RNA and the viral proteins are in the cytoplasm of a cell the [metabolism](#metabolic-phase) can start

 ### metabolic phase
-The metabolism starts once the genetic material of a virion is processed by a cell and thus the virus influences part the cells metabolism.
+The viral metabolism starts once the genetic material of a virion is processed by a cell and thus the virus changes the cells metabolism.
 Since all this happens in a foreign cell and cells have mechanism in place to prevent its natural metabolism being changed, each of the following steps has a noteworthy probability of failling.

 #### metabolism phase 1: preparation
 [in work]<br>